ELouisYoung/vim-better-molokai/README.md

 vim-better-molokai
 ===================

-molokai for 256 color terminal vim, with the silly background color removed
+molokai for 256 color terminal vim, with the silly background color removed; thanks molo, but I'll let my terminal emulator decide on my background color.

-add this to your Vundle file:
-Bundle 'ELouisYoung/vim-bettter-molokai'
+Use it with Vundle!:
+"Bundle 'ELouisYoung/vim-bettter-molokai'"

-and then use with this in your .vimrc colo better-molokai
+and set this in your .vimrc:
+"colo better-molokai"